Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 #### Datasets
 The dataset is implemented as a matrix `L[n][f+1]` where *n* is the number of training example and *f* the number of features, the last colomun in the matrix correspond to the labels.
 The folder contains different functions to read dataset files such as `read_dataset()`, and all the code related to the training set is implemented in `dataset.cpp`.

+#### The feature set space and stopping feature
+We define a graph for which each node correspond to a feature set *F*, adding a feature to this feature set lead to a parent node, and removing a feature lead to a child node.
+The root of the graph is the empty feature subset.
+For each node, we also consider the stopping feature *fs*, which allows the search to stop at the current node instead of adding new features.

 #### Simulation parameters
 The main simulation parameters can be changed in `src/Main.cpp`.